Euro zone urges Cyprus to spare smaller savers from bank levy

 ONE-OFF

-Brussels has emphasised that the measure is a one-off for a country that accounts for just 0.2 percent of European output.
+Brussels has emphasized that the measure is a one-off for a country that accounts for just 0.2 percent of European output.

 The worst fear is that savers in other, larger European countries become nervous and start withdrawing funds, although there was no immediate sign of that on Monday.